awahidali/DemoProject/README.md

 * Java Editor                  - IntelliJ IDEA

 ## Base class
-In Base class, I have implemented all prerequisite to perform the automation on web page or api services.
-I am reading the properties file here and initialing extent report object  or variables.
+In Base class, I have implemented all prerequisites to perform the automation on web page or api services.
+I am reading the properties file here and initializing the extent report object or variables.
 I have set the property for the chrome driver also in base class.

 ## POM Implementation

-I have created two class for every web page like **AcLogin** and **PgLogin** for Login page.
-I have created separate package for the **action** classes and **page** classes.
-Similarly, I have created separate package for APIs method name as **apiCalls**.
-Some common methods we have used in our script, So we have put all related method in common package.
+I have created two classes for every web page like **AcLogin** and **PgLogin** for the Login page.
+I have created separate packages for the **action** classes and **page** classes.
+Similarly, I have created a separate package for APIs methods namely as **apiCalls**.
+Some common methods we have used in our script, So we have put all related methods in a common package.
-Report implementation or report related and screenshot methods are in common package itself.
+Report implementation or report related and screenshot methods are in the common package itself.
 All the reusable created in main/java dir.

 - src/main/java/com/miro/actions
 - src/main/java/com/miro/page
 - src/main/java/com/miro/apiCalls
 - src/main/java/com/miro/common   etc.

+I have used two variables **cookies** and **token**.
+We need to update once while the session has expired.

 ## Test case / Test classes